7 Cannibals and Voters

 In B. subtilis sporulation, the Spo0A phosphorelay exhibits exactly this kind of bistable behavior.
 Stochastic variation in Spo0A~P levels, amplified by positive feedback, pushes individual cells past the threshold – or not.
 The result is a mixed population: some cells with high Spo0A~P (headed for sporulation or cannibalism) and some with low Spo0A~P (destined to be victims or to resume growth if conditions improve).

 The answer is that the Spo0A circuit is bistable.
 Small, random differences in Spo0A~P concentration among individual cells are amplified by positive feedback until the population splits into two distinct subpopulations.
 This is not a failure of regulation.
 It is the whole point.
 The system is designed—evolved—to produce a mixed population in response to a uniform signal, because a mixed population hedges its bets.
-If conditions improve, the non-sporulating half can resume growth immediately.
-If conditions worsen, the sporulating half has a head start on spore formation.
+If conditions improve, the non-sporulating cells can resume growth immediately.
+If conditions worsen, the sporulating fraction has a head start on spore formation.

 Bistability shows up far beyond sporulation.
 It underlies genetic competence (the ability to take up foreign DNA), biofilm formation, motility transitions, and many other developmental switches in bacteria.
-At a deeper level, it underlies some of the most fundamental decisions in all of biology: the choice between cell division and cell death, the commitment to a particular cell fate during development, the activation of immune responses.37
+At a deeper level, it underlies some of the most fundamental decisions in all of biology: the choice between cell division and cell death, the commitment to a particular cell fate during development, the activation of immune responses.38

 And the principle extends to even richer dynamics.
-Phosphorylation processes—the same covalent modifications we discussed in metabolic regulation—can serve as multistable systems, supporting not just two but potentially unlimited numbers of stable states.38 A protein with multiple phosphorylation sites can exist in many distinct configurations, each with different activity.
+Phosphorylation processes—the same covalent modifications we discussed in metabolic regulation—can serve as multistable systems, supporting not just two but potentially unlimited numbers of stable states.39 A protein with multiple phosphorylation sites can exist in many distinct configurations, each with different activity.
 The number of stable states a system can support grows with the number of modification sites, creating a molecular memory that is far richer than a simple on/off switch.

 7.7 The ecology of decision